ajfisher/deviceapi-normaliser/README.rst

 * Include the rotation information
 * Get tests done for iOS devices which I don't presently have access to.
 * Try out a honeycomb device to see if Mobile Chrome supports the API
-* Write handler to detect whether eventlisteners should be bound or not.
+* Write handler to detect whether eventlisteners should be bound or not based on capabilities.